- Part 3 - Patent View

 On this map, you can decide which information you want to display.
 For example, which patents have licensing information, and which ones are involved in litigation.
 PatSnap will display an icon next to the patent concerned.

-It is possible to show the citation information of the patents that belong to the same Simple, INPADOC or Extended family than the patent you are currently viewing.
-You can can also group this entries by Application Number or by Authority.
+It is possible to show the citation information of the patents that belong to the same Simple, INPADOC or PatSnap Family as the patent you are currently viewing.
+You can can also group these entries by Application Number or by Authority.

 You have the ability to extend this citation map indefinitely.
 If a “+” appears next to a patent, you can display the backward, or forward citations that this patent may have (generations).